 - The only way you can secure your future fortune is by creating a system.

-5 Key Lessons from How to Fail at Almost Everything and Still Win Big
+5 Key Lessons from How to Fail at Almost Everything and Still Win Big:

 Lesson #1: Create a Bullshit Filter

-So, here are six bullshit filters:
+So, here are six bullshit filters that will help you when tackling difficult problems:

 - Personal experience: Your past experience can help but on a lot of occasions it can also steer you in the wrong direction.